 The Online Safety and Media Regulation Bill

-The Government’s General Scheme for the Online Safety and Media Regulation Bill is currently undergoing pre legislative scrutiny.
-The campaign members have made submissions on the General Scheme and have appeared in front of the Joint Oireachtas Committee on Tourism, Culture, Arts, sport, Gaeltacht and Media.
+The Government’s General Scheme for the Online Safety and Media Regulation Bill was published on 10 January 2020.
+Through the pre-legislative scrutiny, our campaign advocated for critical changes to be made to better protect children online.
+You can read our submission to the General Scheme here and watch our appearance at the Joint Oireachtas Committee on Tourism, Culture, Arts, Sport, Gaeltacht and Media here.

-We are calling for critical changes to the General Scheme to ensure it is fit for purpose and works to create a safer, more positive online environment for children and young people.
-These include:
+The #123OnlineSafety Campaign is calling for key changes to ensure the legislation is fit for purpose and works to create a safer, more positive online environment for children and young people.
+These include::

 - Online Safety Commissioner: The establishment of an Online Safety Commissioner that is adequately resourced, with appropriate ring-fenced funding and staffing, and granted robust statutory powers to sanction companies who do not comply with timebound codes for the protection of children and young people online that are in line with fair procedures.